SIOCODE-Open/not-a-bird/packages/contract-hyper-marmalade/README.md

-# HyperMarmalade - Contract
+# Hyper Marmalade - Contract

-This is a HyperMarmalade contract.
+This is a Hyper Marmalade contract.

 ### Quickstart